maxherget/oil-price-prediction-with-neural-networks/README.md

 Max Herget 580332, Sämi Lastal 584806

-### This application makes it possible to automatically find the best model with the best parameters for the time series predictions of the inserted data set
+### This application makes it possible to automatically find the best neural netwerk model with the best parameters for the time series predictions of the inserted data set

-#### Our focus was the LSTM, but we added a lot of comparison models
+#### Our focus was the LSTM, but we added a lot of comparison models like RNN, GRU, ...

 -You can start and train models specifically by executing the corresponding ***model.py*** in the Python console